Last Updated on October 9, 2023

 If homeownership is on your radar soon, you’ll be happy to know that in addition to building equity, owning a home comes with many tax benefits that help taxpayers reduce their taxable income.

-Here to walk you through some of the most common tax benefits of home ownership is Jef Stehman, VP of Production with Allen Tate Mortgage.
+Here to walk you through some of the most common tax benefits of home ownership is Jef Stehman, VP of Production with Howard Hanna Mortgage.